New advances in universal approximation with neural networks of minimal width

-\begin{justify} In the next definition we provide the most important property of expressiveness for normalizing flow methods, that is considered in this work. \end{justify}

-\begin{definition}[DUAP of a normalizing flow method] We say that a normalizing flow $\NF(\mathcal{M})$ of dimension $d\in \mathbb{N}$ has the distributional universal approximation property (DUAP) if the corresponding set of generative directions is a distributional universal approximator by the means of \Cref{Definition-Distributional_universallity}. \end{definition}
+\begin{definition} We say that a normalizing flow $\NF(\mathcal{M})$ of dimension $d\in \mathbb{N}$ has the distributional universal approximation property (DUAP) if the corresponding set of generative directions is a distributional universal approximator according to Definition~\ref{Definition-Distributional_universality}. \end{definition}

 In other words, a function class achieves DUA if, for any absolutely continuous probability measure and any target probability measure, there exists a sequence of transformations in the class such that the corresponding sequence of push-forward measures converges to the target measure in distribution.
 Therefore, NFs with the DUAP can transform any absolutely continuous probability measure into any target measure with respect to the topology induced by convergence in distribution.
 This guarantees that, at least in theory, the architecture is capable of learning mappings to arbitrary probability distributions in the sense of weak convergence.